chainguard-dev/kolide-pipeline-bot/README.md

-# kolide-pipeline-notifier
+# osquery-diff-notify

-Send notifications when Kolide Pipeline outputs change
+Send notifications from osquery differential logs, such as those output by Kolide.

 ## Features

-* Support for Kolide Differential Logs output via the Log Pipeline
+* Support for osquery differential logs
 * Rich Slack notifications
 * Google Cloud Storage
 * CLI and HTTP server modes